Ani-Moopa/Moopa/README.md

-NEXTAUTH_SECRET='run this cmd in your bash terminal (openssl rand -base64 32) with no bracket, and paste it here' NEXTAUTH_URL="for development use http://localhost:3000/ and for production use your domain url"
+NEXTAUTH_SECRET='run this cmd in your bash terminal (openssl rand -base64 32) with no bracket, and paste it here' NEXTAUTH_URL="for development use http://localhost:3000/ and for production use your domain url" DISQUS_SHORTNAME='put your disqus shortname here (optional)'

-PROXY_URI="This is what I use for proxying video https://github.com/chaycee/M3U8Proxy.
-Don't put / at the end of the url."
-API_URI="host your own API from this repo https://github.com/consumet/api.consumet.org.
-Don't put / at the end of the url."
-DISQUS_SHORTNAME='put your disqus shortname here (optional)'

 ## Use any postgresql db, or supabase for free options